iamkrisefobi/alx-low_level_programming/0x0B-malloc_free/README.md

 #!/bin/bash
-This directory is for argc and argv in c
+This directory is malloc and free